somphene/somphene.github.io/log/_posts/2020-06-09-01-Classifying-Physics-Language.md

  - Quantum Gravity

-All these can also be seen to be special cases of Knowledge Conservation Cycles.
+All these may also be seen to be special cases of [Knowledge Conservation Cycle](https://somphene.github.io/2020-05-10-10-Knowledge-Conservation/).